 ACCA P4 Exam Tips June 2018 session given below are just intelligent guesses from exam point of view provided by famous tuition providers.
 These exam tips must not be relied on totally.
 To increase chances of success in Exams you must prepare full breadth of syllabus and topics.

-ACCA P4 Exam Tips June 2017 Session are given below by famous tuition providers
+ACCA P4 Exam Tips June 2018 Session is given below by famous tuition providers

 P4 is a technical paper with some complex calculations sometimes but DO NOT think of the exam as numbers-only.
 There are plenty of discursive parts which are usually easier than the calculations and easy marks can be picked up by applying commercial awareness and common sense.

 Analyse the individual requirements of the question.
 If you can do the wordy bits first then do so as you will not get bogged down in them like you will with the calculation elements.